-Why does my vehicle's owner's manual advise against using tire chains?Updated a year ago
+Why does my vehicle's owner's manual advise against using tire chains?Updated 23 days ago

 Your vehicle's owner's manual might advise against using tire chains for several reasons related to safety, performance, and potential damage to the vehicle.
 Here are some common reasons: